 - Stopping medical treatment

-In the above situations the person is allowed to die a natural death, from their underlying medical condition, like they would have through the ages.
+In the above situations the person is allowed to die a natural death, from their underlying medical condition, as they would have in previous centuries.
 Whether it is ethical in a particular situation to refuse life support, resuscitation or treatment is a different matter, but it is not euthanasia.